NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/accessible-formats.md

 Before you start to send messages, consider the access needs of your recipients.

-All organisations that provide NHS care or publicly-funded adult social care are legally required to follow the [NHS England's Accessible Information Standard](https://www.england.nhs.uk/about/equality/equality-hub/patient-equalities-programme/equality-frameworks-and-information-standards/accessibleinfo/).
+All organisations that provide NHS care or publicly-funded adult social care are legally required to follow the <a href="https://www.england.nhs.uk/about/equality/equality-hub/patient-equalities-programme/equality-frameworks-and-information-standards/accessibleinfo/" target="_blank">NHS England's Accessible Information Standard (opens in a new tab)</a>.

 ## Accessible letter formats